NovembreLab/NovembreLab.github.io/_pages/home.md

-With the help of great collaborators, we have worked on several additional questions in evolutionary genetics and molecular evolution:
+With the help of great collaborators, we have worked on several additional questions in evolutionary genetics and molecular evolution.
+Some past examples include:

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/wolf_print.jpg){:class="img-responsive" style="width: 200px; float: right; border: 10px"}